 How WellthCare Could Redefine This Interaction

-Traditional ESI and Medicaid interactions are reactive-they respond to income changes or eligibility events.
-But innovative systems like WellthCare offer a proactive alternative.
-WellthCare’s Health-to-Wealth operating system gamifies preventive care and automatically funds retirement accounts and store credits, regardless of an employee’s Medicaid or ESI status.
-This approach reduces the financial strain of coverage gaps, because employees earn real, spendable value (like free store dollars and automatic pension deposits) simply by taking preventive actions-actions that also lower overall healthcare costs.
+Most ESI-Medicaid interactions are reactive — they respond after an income change or eligibility event.
+WellthCare, the first Health-to-Wealth Benefit System, uses AI-drafted, clinician-reviewed plans of care to guide employees to the most impactful preventive actions, rewarding each with spendable store dollars and automatic retirement contributions.
+WellthCare takes a different approach.
+Its Health-to-Wealth operating system gamifies preventive care and automatically funds retirement accounts and store credits, no matter the employee's Medicaid or ESI status.
+This approach reduces the financial strain of coverage gaps — employees earn real, spendable value (free store dollars and automatic pension deposits) simply by taking preventive actions that also lower overall healthcare costs.

 Compliance Considerations: ERISA, HIPAA, and the ACA